-Based on the recommendation of the nominating and corporate governance committee of our Board, our Board has nominated Deborah Besemer, Scott Kumit and David Orfao for election as directors to serve for a three-year term ending at the 2019 annual meeting or until their successors are elected and qualified.
-Each of the nominees is a current member of our Board and has consented to serve if elected.
+Based on the recommendation of the Nominating and Corporate Governance Committee of our Board, our Board has nominated David Mendels and Derek Harrar for election as directors to serve for a three-year term ending at the 2020 annual meeting or until their successors are elected and qualified.
+Each of the nominees named in this proxy statement is a current member of our Board and has consented to serve if elected.

-Unless you direct otherwise through your proxy voting instructions, the persons named as proxies will vote all proxies received "for" the election of each nominee.
+Unless you direct otherwise through your proxy voting instructions, the persons named as proxies will vote all proxies received "for" the election of each nominee named in this proxy statement.
 If any nominee is unable or unwilling to serve at the time of the Annual Meeting, the persons named as proxies may vote for a substitute nominee chosen by the present Board.
 In the alternative, the proxies may vote only for the remaining nominees, leaving a vacancy on the Board.
 The Board may fill such vacancy at a later date or reduce the size of the Board.
-We have no reason to believe that any of the nominees will be unwilling or unable to serve if elected as a director.
+We have no reason to believe that any of the nominees named in this proxy statement will be unwilling or unable to serve if elected as a director.